-Impact tests are carried out using a tapper machine which is place on the floor above and activated and receiving room levels together with the receiving rooms reverberation time and test corresponding background noise level are recorded.
-From this a LnT’w dB value is evaluated and compared with the relevant standards.
+Impact tests are carried out using a tapper machine which is placed on the floor above and activated and receiving room levels together with the receiving rooms reverberation time and test corresponding background noise level are recorded.
+From this an LnT’w dB value is evaluated and compared with the relevant standards.

 Can we continue working on site?